jblotus/explosivewebsprogramming/source/_posts/2011-06-04-podcasts-for-programmers-developers-and-web-designers.md

 [<img class="size-full wp-image-348 alignleft" title="The Dev Show" src="http://www.jblotus.com/wp-content/uploads/2011/06/devshow-thumb.jpg" alt="The Dev Show" width="288" height="162" />**The Dev Show**][32]

 This podcast is hosted by Dan Benjamin and [Jason Seifer ][33]and focuses on topics relativing to software development in the ruby, php, java and javascript worlds. (and sometimes perl).
 Also they hate python because whitespace is significant.
 This show has a banter that you either love or hate, especially the arrogance and language bashing.
-I don&#8217;t think they are making new episodes of this show which is a shame because it was one of my favorites.
+I don't think they are making new episodes of this show which is a shame because it was one of my favorites.

 &nbsp;

 [<img class="alignleft size-full wp-image-349" title="Founders Talk Podcast" src="http://www.jblotus.com/wp-content/uploads/2011/06/founderstalk-thumb.jpg" alt="Founders Talk Podcast" width="288" height="162" />**Founders Talk**][34]

 Hosted by Adam Stacoviak, who also hosts [the changelog][35] and focuses on interviewing founders who build companies both online and offline.
 You can get some great information from people who have already been through the process of starting and running businesses from scratch.
-This show hasn&#8217;t been around for long but it is shaping up to become a regular listen.
+This show hasn't been around for long but it is shaping up to become a regular listen.

 &nbsp;